MustardOS/mustardos.github.io/index.md

 ---
+layout: default
 title: Welcome
-layout: home
+nav_order: 1
+has_children: false
 ---

-# Welcome
+# Welcome to muOS
-So you've decided to try out the muOS custom firmware for the various Anbernic handhelds.
+muOS is a Custom Firmware (CFW) primarily for handheld devices.
+Configurable, themeable, friendly, easy-to-use.
+{: .fs-6 .fw-300 }

+[Download here](https://dl.muos.dev){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Join our Discord server](https://discord.gg/USS5ybVtDz){: .btn .fs-5 .mb-4 .mb-md-0 }

+***

+{: .note }
+> Always ensure you download from our official website or supported mirrors.
+>
+> Double check the SHA256 with the checksum on this

+## About
 This all started out as a personal hobby project of mine and it has now grown into an awesome community which I am super thankful to have.
 It is built with simplicity in mind to play your favourite games with little effort.
 We hope that all the development we put into this CFW make it as enjoyable as we've had creating it.

 ## Features
 One of the main features of muOS is how easy it is to get it set up and running.
 Just like other CFWs all you have to do is use your favourite image flash program to install it on your SD Card.
 Put the SD Card into your handheld, turn it on, and it will take care of the rest.